Other

 the rest of us have.

-It is interesting that when he says "We support the mission of
+It is interesting that when he says "We support the mission of the

-undermined.
-Using those examples is basically a smokescreen to cover
+examples is basically a smokescreen to cover the real issue that

-the real issue that needs to be dealt with: is the teaching of
+needs to be dealt with: is the teaching of organic evolution and the

-organic evolution and the exclusion of God and any Divine activity
+exclusion of God and any Divine activity supportive of the SDA

 He gives laudable evidence of students being baptized.
 That is